WestonSF/ArcGISDataToolkit/ReadMe.md

 Downloads the data used in a WFS layer.

 #### Database Migration
-Copies data from one geodatabase to another using a CSV file to map dataset names as well as domains.
+Copies data from one geodatabase to another using a CSV file to map dataset names.

+#### Database Contents To CSV
+Exports out the names of datasets in a geodatabase to a CSV file.

+#### Remove Duplicate Domains

 ## Features